 -

-Nationally, Princeton’s acceptance rate for students to allopathic medical (MD) schools in recent years has been about double the national average (85-90% vs. 41-44%), and enjoy similar successful with osteopathic medical (DO), dental, and veterinary schools.
-As importantly, our students feel well-prepared for their professional school and do well once they’re accepted.
+Princeton’s acceptance rate for students to allopathic medical (MD) schools in recent years has been about double the national average (80-90% vs. 38-44%), with similar success with osteopathic medical (DO), dental, and veterinary schools.
+As importantly, our students feel well prepared for their professional school and do well once they’re accepted.

 -